deckhouse/deckhouse/ee/modules/110-istio/docs/README.md

 ## Estimating overhead

 A rough estimate of overhead when using Istio is available [here](https://istio.io/latest/docs/ops/deployment/performance-and-scalability/).
 You can use the [Sidecar](istio-cr.html#sidecar) resource to limit resource consumption by limiting the field of view of a sidecar.
+Also, there is a label to exclude Namespace from Istiod view — `istio.deckhouse.io/discovery: disabled`.